Monster Hunter: World - Review

 Presentation

-Monster Hunter: World is a great looking game.
-The designs of the characters, the monsters, the armor, the weapons, and the environment is all fantastic.
-The hub is a little tough to navigate at first, especially when you don’t fully understand everything yet, but once you get the hang of it and are able to appreciate its layout, it’s a great looking hub.
+Monster Hunter: World is a great-looking game.
+The designs of the characters, the monsters, the armor, the weapons, and the environment are all fantastic.
+The hub is a little tough to navigate at first, especially when you don’t fully understand everything yet, but once you get the hang of it and are able to appreciate its layout, it’s a great-looking hub.
 The environments themselves are vibrant and colorful with great designs all around and watching the monsters move through them helped make the worlds seem more alive with the various flora and fauna.
 Some of the environments themselves have a bit of a story to them and are designed around the monsters in an interesting and vibrant way.
 While the Rotten Vale may not be the ‘prettiest’ of the places, it is one of the more interesting ones if you’re willing to look hard at it.

 20200905171826_1.jpg

-Visuals are a big part of why I like this game so much, because the combat was so cool-looking as well.
+Visuals are a big part of why I like this game so much because the combat was so cool-looking as well.
 The monsters are all pretty intimidating in their own way, so when you’re able to knock it down and land a huge attack that deals out massive damage and stuns the poor thing, it’s pretty satisfying.
 I don’t think the interface is very intuitive in terms of what you need to know, considering the countless mechanics in play, but it’s also a minimalist approach that prevents everything from getting in the way, allowing you to marvel at the graphics.

 When it comes to the music of Monster Hunter: World, I liked it… for the first 20 hours.
 Then I got bored with it and turned it off for the sake of listening to my own music.
-I’m playing with a slight disadvantage by doing so, because music is something that is supposed to let you know that certain things are happening in a fight, but I’m willing to deal with that issue.
+I’m playing with a slight disadvantage by doing so because music is something that is supposed to let you know that certain things are happening in a fight, but I’m willing to deal with that issue.
 It’s not that the music isn’t good.
 It is.
 It’s just that you’re going to be playing the game a lot.
 Even if the monsters have their own themes, you’re still going to be hearing a lot of those songs multiple times, even during the same hunt just because of how long a hunt can be.

 20210417205006_1.jpg